aamc.org does not support this web browser.

 Research Briefs and Other Publications

-Our data and analysis efforts aim to expand the existing knowledge on the current state of trends in biomedical research, including funding and workforce.
+Our data and analysis efforts aim to expand the existing knowledge on the current state of trends in biomedical research, including federal grant funding and the biomedical workforce.
 Research briefs and other publications will be added on an ongoing basis below.

 Research Article: Demographic trends and disparities among NIH-funded medical school faculty in the US, 1970–2022.
 PLOS One (Dec.
 1 2025)